HerobrinesArmy/ChatInterfaces/HA-Chat-bash/readme.txt

-/pastebin                         #This posts the content of your clipboard on pastebin and posts a link in chat /pastebin <file>                  #This posts a file to pastebin and posts a link in chat /version                          #This displays the current version number of the script
+/pastebin                         #This posts the content of your clipboard on pastebin and posts a link in chat /pastebin <file>                  #This posts a file to pastebin and posts a link in chat /version                          #This displays the current version number of the script /profile <username>               #This gives a link to someone's profile on enjin